-Therefore, EFT have issued us, as an Awarding Organisation, the additional following recommendations to cover this particular period with regard to reasonable adjustment for CET AET and Assessor qualifications.
+As the situation is still problematic ETF have issued us, as an Awarding Organisation, the additional following recommendations with regard to reasonable adjustment for the AET and CET, and the Assessor qualifications.

-- These are temporary measures, and we expect centres to adhere to the regular guidance and rules once the wider situation returns to normal.
+As previously, these are temporary measures, and we expect centres to adhere to the regular guidance and rules once the situation returns to normal.